DarjaStrahl/PredictiveMaintenance_UseCase/README.md

 The file `Test1Day_night.ipynb` evaluates data, collected during one day, with the frequency 1 minuted.
 ARIMA forecast for 200 data points, 3 hours, confidence interval are computed.
 Anomaly, as a state of the pump in the night, was successfully identified.

+The file `Test1Day_characterisation.ipynb` evaluates data, collected during one day, with the frequency 1 minuted.
+Autocorrelation, partial autocorrelation plots and a seasonal decomposition are computed.

+The file `ComparativeAnalysis.ipynb` evaluates data, collected during one day, with the frequency 1 minuted.
+Different forecast methods are computed: mean, simple average and etc.

+The file `ARIMA_choosing.ipynb` evaluates data, collected during one day, with the frequency 1 minuted.
+Grid search for the best parameter evaluation for ARIMA.

 ## How to Run
 Load the data, click run in the jupiter Notebook to excetute cells and show the results.